-Abbasi emigrated from Pakistan and settled in the United States in 2000 with her husband and three daughters.
-In January of 2009, she was awarded the American Psychiatric Association SAMSHA Minority Fellowship.
-She used the grant money to create awareness about cultural competency, to redefine it as not just tolerance for others but rather acceptance.
+Dr. Farha Abbasi is an Assistant Professor in the Department of Psychiatry at Michigan State University and core faculty member of the Muslim Studies Program.
+She is from Pakistan and settled in the United States in the year 2000 with her three daughters.
+In January of 2009, Dr. Abbasi received the American Psychiatric association SAMSHA Minority fellowship.
+She used the grant money to create awareness about cultural competency, to redefine it as not just tolerance but acceptance.

 Muslim American Community

 Inspiration Award Winner, Community Engagement category, Michigan State University Center for Gender in Global Context (professional)